How Does ReWild Work?

 Critical ‘Critters’

 You might be surprised at the number of resources that focus on insects and creepy-crawlies.
-However, these ‘critical critters’ are a fundamental lynch-pin for a healthy food web, providing ecological services to the soil, food for other animals, and some acting as pollinators.
+However, these ‘critical critters’ are fundamental for a healthy food web, providing ecological services to the soil, food for other animals, and some acting as pollinators.
 As a general rule, we do not advise widespread use of pesticides, as it destabilises the entire ecosystem.

 Urban wildlife